tmp2tmp/eee/docs/README.md

 - Arbitrary number of virtual/non-virtual arguments can be arbitrarily mixed.
   &nbsp; Three types of virtual parameters of Vane can also be freely mixed.
 - [Virtual & mutiple inheritance of virtual parameter types](diamond.md) are supported
-- Open methods are implemented as function objects:
+- Virtual functions are implemented as function objects:
   - function pointers are easily implemented as function object pointers.
   - specialized functions can be scoped and controlled more conveniently than of global/module function symbols which have only namespace as a scoping measure.
   - you can take advantage of OOP features : &nbsp; polymorphism, inheritance